upeguiborja/g.foo.bar/the-cake-is-not-a-lie/README.md

 | 🟥🟨🟪🟥🟨🟪🟥🟨🟪🟥🟨🟪 | 4 |
 | 🟥🟨🟪🟪🟨🟥🟥🟨🟪🟪🟨🟥 | 2 |

-These outputs come from _"splitting"_ the cake in the respective section, it is also noticeable that every cake section must have the same orientation, this is, mirroring of cake sections is not permitted as we can infere from the second test
+These outputs come from _"splitting"_ the cake in the respective section, it is also noticeable that every cake section must have the same orientation, this is, mirroring of cake sections is not permitted as we can infere from the second test which would have 4 equal sections if mirroring is possible.

 | Cake | Splitting |
 | -- | -- |